SophieBodek/SophieBodek.github.io/_posts/2023-8-20-research-chipping.md

 ---
 layout: post
 title: Particle breakdown through chipping and fragmentation
 excerpt: "River rocks become rounded into smooth pebbles when transported as bedload, but other rocks become rough and angular when transported by landslides or rock falls.
-In this study, we attempt to experimentally delineate the transition between low-energy chipping and high-energy fragmentation."
+In this study, we attempt to experimentally delineate the transition between low-energy chipping and high-energy fragmentation.
+By repeatedly dropping concrete particles of varying strength, we are able to observe both breakdown mechanisms and validate a previously proposed probabilistic model for impact attrition."
 photo: /images/research_pics/chipping_project_pics/breakdown_schema.png
 image_position: "horizontal"  # Image to the left of title
 image_width: "2300px"  # Custom width for the image